maurolonmartin/Mockup-leantech/README.md

-# MockUp challenge for Lean Tech
+# MockUp for Lean Tech

 This project was created with Angular
 Coded by Mauricio Londoño